 Jerry Maguire (1996)

 Of course, it wouldn’t exist without Top Gun, and it’s that very same appreciation and nostalgia we have for it that makes the sequel such a compelling watch.
-It’s easy to revisit a popular movie, but something else entirely to be self-aware enough to make a meditation of nostalgia, bringing both growth and maturity to a character while being able to still capture the spirit that made audiences fall in love with them in the first place.
+It’s easy to revisit a popular action movie, but something else entirely to be self-aware enough to make a meditation of nostalgia, bringing both growth and maturity to a character while being able to still capture the spirit that made audiences fall in love with them and the rest of the Top Gun cast in the first place.
 Cruise does an impeccable job at this.

 The one that started it all.
 What else would be first but Mission Impossible?
 It’s the perfect spy movie for an insatiable audience, delivering a labyrinth of a plotline along with action sequences which, even 25 years later, filmmakers are still struggling to live up to.
-As one of the defining films of the ’90s, there is no movie more deserving of the top spot.
+As one of the defining ’90s movies, there is no film more deserving of the top spot.